Sophos Firewall configuration

 Validating user authentication

-- Expected outcome for a successful test: Sophos shows test succeeded and NPS shows a successful authentication event.
-The user can log in to the target service (VPN or Wi‑Fi) with AD credentials.
+- A successful test should show Sophos reporting success and NPS showing a successful authentication event.
+The user can then log in to the target service, such as VPN or Wi‑Fi, with AD credentials.

-- If a user is denied, the NPS event will include a reason: wrong password, user not in group, or authentication method mismatch.
-Use that to adjust policies.
+- If a user is denied, the NPS event includes a reason: wrong password, user not in group, or authentication method mismatch.
+Use that to adjust the policy.

 Takeaways

-Start simple and test each layer: network, shared secret, policy.
-Use the test buttons and logs.
+Start with the network, then the shared secret, then the policy.
+Use the test buttons and the logs.
 Keep a local admin path into the firewall.
 If something changes state, note the previous setting so rollback is quick.
-With those checks in place, Sophos Firewall configuration as a RADIUS client to a Windows server is straightforward and reliable.
+With those checks in place, Sophos Firewall as a RADIUS client to a Windows server is straightforward enough.